-Fig. 74: Cable connections to the Manager 5000/5050 or IF2/IFU 2.1
+Fig. 72: Cable connections to the Manager 5000/5050 or IF2/IFU 2.1

-If you want your instrument to trigger the start of data acquisition or to perform an autozero, you must take care for making the trigger signal and auto-zero connections.
-Exempt from this is triggering via an autosampler and via detector.
-For autosamplers, a logical trigger (see chapter Configuration - autosamplers) is supported.
-The digital inputs and outputs used for the connections are situated on WAGO connectors adjacent to the Integrator Inputs.
+If you want your instrument to trigger the start of data acquisition or to perform an autozero, you must take care for making the trigger signal and autozero connections.
+Except for triggering via an autosampler and via detector.
+For autosamplers, a logical trigger is supported (see "Configuration - autosamplers" on page 67).
+The digital inputs and outputs used for the connections are situated on WAGO connectors adjacent to the integrator inputs.
 Each of the WAGO connectors corresponds to one of the data acquisition channels.